theultimatedevacademy/prodigitaldoctor/client/README.md

-# ProDigital Doctor - EMR SaaS Frontend
+# Ocura360 - Clinic Management and EMR SaaS Frontend

-A production-ready Electronic Medical Records (EMR) and Prescription Management system built with Vite, React, Tailwind CSS, and Clerk authentication.
+A production-ready Clinic Management and Electronic Medical Records (EMR) and Prescription Management system built with Vite, React, Tailwind CSS, and Clerk authentication.

 ## Table of Contents